replicatedhq/help-center/content/docs/kubernetes/customer-installations/upgrading-rook.md

 ### Amendments (v0.9)

-1. The 0.9.3 release can be downloaded [here](https://github.com/rook/rook/archive/v0.9.3.tar.gz).
+1. The 0.9.3 release can be downloaded with the link [https://github.com/rook/rook/archive/v0.9.3.tar.gz](https://github.com/rook/rook/archive/v0.9.3.tar.gz).
 1. In the "Upgrade Process" [2.
 Update modifed/added resources](https://rook.github.io/docs/rook/v0.9/ceph-upgrade.html#2-update-modifedadded-resources) section there are no pod security policies enabled.
 1. In the "Upgrade Process" [8.
 Update optional components](https://rook.github.io/docs/rook/v0.9/ceph-upgrade.html#8-update-optional-components) section there are no ancillary components to be updated.
 1. The [Ceph Daemon Upgrades](https://rook.github.io/docs/rook/v0.9/ceph-upgrade.html#ceph-daemon-upgrades) section can be skipped as we will upgrade to Nautilus directly following the upgrade from [release 0.9 to 1.0](#upgrading-from-release-0-9-to-1-0).